murexrobotics/docs/pages/elec/onboarding/welcome.md

 - Capacitor (cap/C): Device used to store electric charge on two dielectric plates, usually ceramic or electrolytic based.
 Common shorthand is a *"cap"*.
 Caps are commonly used in circuits to decouple or bypass power or signals.
   - [Decoupling capacitor basics](https://lcamtuf.substack.com/p/the-basics-of-decoupling-capacitors)
   - [Great Scott Explains Capacitors](https://www.youtube.com/watch?v=otQGdPLyF3w)
-- Resistor (R): Device used to resist electric flow.
+- Resistor (res/R): Device used to resist electric flow.
   - [Great Scott Explains Resistors](https://www.youtube.com/watch?v=7w5I-KbJ1Sg)
 - Inductor (L): Device used to store electric charge in a magnetic field.
   - [Great Scott Explains Inductors](https://www.youtube.com/watch?v=kdrP9WbJIb8)
-- MOSFET: metal-oxide semiconductor field-effect transistors are "digital switches".
+- MOSFET (mos/fet): metal-oxide semiconductor field-effect transistors are "digital switches".
 There are 3 pins on a MOSFET.
 If the "gate" pin has a voltage applied, the other two pins become conductive.
   - [Great Scott Explains MOSFETs](https://www.youtube.com/watch?v=o4_NeqlJgOs)
-- Multimeter: OK, you've learned so much about electronics already.
+- Multimeter (DMM, multi, meter): OK, you've learned so much about electronics already.
 In a circuit, how do you test to see if it actually works?
 Use a multimeter.
   - [Colin's Lab Explains How to Use a Multimeter](https://www.youtube.com/watch?v=rPGoMbVSUu8&pp=ygUWY29saW4ncyBsYWIgbXVsdGltZXRlcg%3D%3D)
-- Soldering: the process of melting metal, usually Tin and Gold to create metal joins.
+- Soldering (to solder): the process of melting metal, usually Tin and Gold to create metal joins.
 MUREX strives to be environmentally safe, thus we work in compliance to [RoHS](https://environment.ec.europa.eu/topics/waste-and-recycling/rohs-directive_en).
   - [Colin's Lab Explains How to Solder](https://www.youtube.com/watch?v=QKbJxytERvg)
   - [... and Desolder](https://www.youtube.com/watch?v=N_dvf45hN6Y&pp=ygUVY29saW4ncyBsYWIgc29sZGVyaW5n)
   - [... and SMD solder](https://www.youtube.com/watch?v=QzoPxvIM2qE&pp=ygUVY29saW4ncyBsYWIgc29sZGVyaW5n)
   - and honestly, watch all of Colin's Lab's videos.
 They're great.
   - Soldering takes practice.
 A lot of practice.
-- Electrical connector: How do you form reliable electrical connections between circuits?
+- Electrical connector (conn): How do you form reliable electrical connections between circuits?
 You guessed it –– an electrical connector.
 There are mainly 3 types:
   - Wire to board: connects wires to PCBs
   - Board to board: connects PCBs to PCBs
   - Wire to wire: ...connects wires to wires...